Mitch Cullin: Books and film adaptations

 A film version of Cullin's A Slight Trick of the Mind, titled Mr. Holmes, with Ian McKellen starring as Sherlock Holmes, written by Jeffrey Hatcher and directed by Bill Condon, was released in 2015.

 Career

 While attending the University of Houston in the mid 1990s, Cullin befriended the author Mary Gaitskill.
 Gaitskill taught him in several writing classes.
 She remained a mentor after he dropped out of college and moved to Tucson, Arizona to write.
 Since then, Cullin and Gaitskill have stayed friends, and in 2005 they did a one-on-one author appearance at Manhattan's Housing Works.

-Some of Cullin's early unpublished writings (including Afternoon Misdemeanors, The House of Special Purpose, and 6 Poems) are housed at Syracuse University in its archive collection of poet scholar Robert S. Phillips' papers, letters, manuscripts, and correspondence.
+Some of Cullin's early unpublished writings (including Afternoon Misdemeanors, "The House of Special Purpose", and 6 Poems) are housed at Syracuse University in its archive collection of poet scholar Robert S. Phillips' papers, letters, manuscripts, and correspondence.

-Along with writers including Salman Rushdie and Amy Tan, Cullin is a founding author of the non-profit Red Room website.
+Along with writers including Salman Rushdie and Amy Tan, Cullin was a founding author of the Red Room author website, which existed from 2008 to 2014.